Trevor Noah Caught Trump's Glaring Omission During The Arizona Rally

 The comedian then moved on to a more pressing issue for Trump and America: The aftermath of Charlottesville.

 “Although Trump’s rally was an outstanding rejection of reality, there was a key issue that he had to address,” Noah said.
-“And that was demanding justice for the real victim of Charlottesville: Himself.”
+“And that was demanding justice for the real victim of Charlottesville: himself.”

-Since Trump’s so-called “dishonest media” didn’t report the his responses fairly, Trump spent more than 15 minutes re-reading his statements on the fighting between white supremacists, fringe groups and anti-racist protestors to his fans in Arizona.
+Since Trump felt the so-called “dishonest media” didn’t report his responses fairly, he spent more than 15 minutes in front of his fans in Arizona rereading his statements on the fighting between white supremacists, fringe groups and anti-racist protestors.

 One problem, though.
 Trump left out the part where he blamed the violence on “many sides.”